Quantic Dream: History

+In early 2026, the studio released a MOBA, Spellcasters Chronicles, a title they had been developing since around 2018 following Detroit: Become Human, into early access.
+The title was seen as a risk for the studio, different from anything else they had done before and entering into the crowded multiplayer market, but felt they could take it with the "safe bet" of Star Wars Eclipse in the works.
+The game failed to garner a large playbase after three months, and Quantic Dream opted to cut its losses, announcing the game would be shuttered in June 2026, and would need to lay off about 100 jobs to "refocus [their] efforts" on other games.
+The trade union Le Syndicat des Travailleureuses du Jeu Vidéo (STJV) used the situation at Quantic Dream to start a national strike to highlight the need for more protections for employees of French video game developers that received funding from the French government.
+Quantic Dream workers that took part in the strike warned that if the layoffs did occur, Star Wars Eclipse would likely remain unfinished, as the studio would be significantly understaffed, and considered their striking as a means to save Star Wars Eclipse.
+The workers also claimed that as soon as the studio announced plans for layoffs, it was forced into crunch time to try to complete the game.

 Philosophy

-Quantic Dream's video games are written and directed by Cage and branded accordingly, with the purpose of making new intellectual properties.
+Quantic Dream's video games are written and directed by David Cage and branded accordingly, with the purpose of making new intellectual properties.
 Cage has declared that his mission is to evoke emotion through interactive storytelling, highlighting empathy, sadness, and guilt in opposition to frustration, competition, and anger.
 As such, he described purchasing Heavy Rain as a "political act" that others like it could be made.
 The developer strives to appeal to gamers and non-gamers alike, considering video games to be the same as any artform.
 It is customary at Quantic Dream to develop an engine for each new game, hardware, or platform; Cage believes that, while an engine's methodology can be ported, its code cannot.
 Tech demos have likewise become tradition.
 In France, Quantic Dream is afforded a 20% tax break on production costs, without which Cage has said he would move the company to Canada to keep up with the competition.